-As a landlord in Texas, you must be aware of the laws for breaking a lease, should you ever have a tenant who wants or needs to break their lease.
+As a landlord in Texas, you must be aware of the laws for breaking a lease early, should you ever have a tenant who wants or needs to break their lease agreement.

-There are many reasons a tenant might want to break their lease, from relocating for a new job, to getting a divorce or separating from their partner, to serving in the military.
-Some of these reasons are legal and some are not – you need to be well-informed about which is which.
+There are many reasons a tenant might want to break their lease agreement before the lease expires, from relocating for a new job to getting a divorce or separating from their partner, to serving in the military.
+Some of these reasons to terminate are legal and some are not – landlords need to be well-informed about the law.

-Under Texas landlord-tenant law, there are steps that you must abide by when handling this issue.
-In today’s blog, we’ll look at everything you should know regarding tenants breaking a lease in Texas.
+Under Texas landlord-tenant law, there are steps that a landlord must abide by when handling this issue.
+In today’s blog, we’ll look at everything a landlord should know regarding tenants breaking a lease or rental agreement in Texas.

 Rental Agreements in Texas

 As a landlord, it’s important that you require tenants to sign a lease before moving in.
-The lease will help outline your expectations as well as protect you and your investment property.
+The lease agreement will help outline your expectations with tenants as well as protect you and your investment property.

-When drafting a lease agreement, make sure it’s as detailed as possible.
-To minimize confusion and misunderstandings, these are some of the topics you should consider including:
+When drafting a lease agreement, landlords must make sure it’s as detailed as possible.
+To minimize confusion and misunderstandings, these are some of the topics a landlord should consider including:

-- Will you allow the tenant to sublet the property?
+- Will the landlord allow the tenant to sublet the property?

-- How much is the rent amount?
-Is there a grace period for late payments?
-Will you charge a late fee?
+- How much are your tenants paying rent?
+Is there a grace period for late or unpaid rent?
+Will the landlord charge a late rent fee?

-- Will you allow pets in the property?
+- Will a landlord allow pets in the property?

-In addition to these rules, you must also make sure to state the penalties for unjustifiably breaking the lease.
+In addition to these rules, a landlord must also make sure to state the penalties for unjustifiably breaking a lease in Texas.

-You should also let them know that they have a responsibility to notify you when looking to end their periodic lease.
-In Texas, the notice needed is dependent on the type of tenancy.
+According to the law, the landlord should also let the Texas tenant know that they have a responsibility to notify them when looking to terminate their periodic lease in Texas.
+Under Texas law, the landlord written notice needed is dependent on the type of tenancy.

-As most of your tenants likely renew their lease annually, you should state in the lease how much notice must be given.
-You may consider asking your tenants to give 30 days notice when ending their annual lease.
+As most of your tenants likely renew their lease annually, landlords should state in the lease how much notice must be given.
+Landlords may consider asking your tenants to provide written notice 30 days prior to ending their annual lease.

-Also, you may want to let tenants know about the landlord’s responsibility to re-rent the unit.
-Texas landlords are required to make reasonable efforts to re-rent their units rather than charge their tenants for all due rent remaining under the lease.
+Also, you may want to let tenants know about the landlord’s duty to rent the unit once again to a new tenant.
+Texas landlords are required to make reasonable efforts to re-rent their units to a new tenant rather than charge their tenants for all rent owed remaining under the lease.

-Unjustified Reasons to Break a Lease in Texas
+Unjustified Reasons to Break a Lease Early in Texas

-The following reasons don’t provide a tenant with a legal justification to end their lease.
+Under Texas law, the following reasons don’t provide tenants with a legal justification for early termination of their lease.
 As a result, a tenant doesn’t get legal protection against potential penalties for failing to honor the lease.

-- Breaking the lease to buy a house.
+- Breaking the lease early to buy a house.

 - Breaking the lease due to a job relocation.